 In 2022, all hiker dormitories and showers are closed for the first phase of upgrades to the ranch’s wastewater treatment plant.

 Use the National Park Service’s website for trip planning and checking on the ranch’s current conditions.

-Tuweep is the ancestral home to the Southern Paiute people.
+Tuweep is the ancestral home of the Southern Paiute people.
 Today, it’s a popular destination for visitors seeking a more rustic wilderness experience.
-But due to the area’s increased popularity, advance permits are now required to help the park service reduce the degradation of natural and cultural resources in the area.
+However, due to the area’s increased popularity, advance permits are now required to help the park service reduce the degradation of natural and cultural resources in the area.

 You’ll need a day-use ticket, backcountry permit, or park/site pass to visit Tuweep legally.
 There are no services (no gas, food, lodging, or phone service), and getting to the area requires a high-clearance 4×4 vehicle and experience navigating challenging dirt roads.